 I left Brisbane this morning to catch the Greyhound bus to Byron Bay.
 The journey was only 3 hours and the coach was comfortable.
 I remember thinking on the bus, “Great, just one more bus ride to Sydney and that’s it!” but then I remembered that I booked the Kiwi Experience in New Zealand so that entire country is going to be by bus.
 No worries, the bus is really not bad at all except the overnight rides.

 I got dropped off on the main street in Byron Bay.
 My first impressions were that Byron is a really cool “hipster” town.
-There are lots of organic everything stores and shops lining the streets, barefoot people, surfers, and musical performs on just about every corner.
+There are lots of organic everything stores and shops lining the streets, barefoot people, surfers, and musical performers on just about every corner.
 I meant to make the hike up to the lighthouse in the Cape of Byron, but once I reached Captain Cook Lookout point, I had to turn around to find lunch.
 I didn’t mind the walk because the weather has been absolutely perfect the past few days.

 I went to a restaurant called The Rocks at Aquarius for lunch, around the corner from my hostel and ordered the Crispy Chicken Sandwich.
 This was not your ordinary chicken sandwich, it had two fillets of chicken schnitzel, smashed avocado and house-made bacon jam with jalapeno salsa.
 So good, I’m going back for breakfast tomorrow.
 After lunch I spent some time at the library, planning and booking the next leg of my trip.
 Reliable wifi is so hard to find in Australia!
 And forget about free wifi.